AleksandrsBerdicevskis/subject-encoding/README.md

 - model_simple.pdf: the description and results of the model (mentioned in Section 3) that was fit to clauses in simple sentences (and first conjuncts in coordinated constructions) only.

+- lang.r: a bonus (draft) script for running analyses of individual languages (not discussed in the paper).